Faith Daniel, MPH

 fd2188@nyu.edu

-Faith Daniel is a Health Promotion Specialist with New York City Treats Tobacco and a Doctor of Public Health (DrPH) student at NYU.
-She received her Master in Public Health (MPH) from Columbia University’s Mailman School of Public Health, where she studied Population and Family Health and earned a Certificate in Health Policy Analysis and Practice.
-Her capstone project focused on investigating the public health impact of crisis pregnancy centers/anti-abortion centers using New York City as a case study.
-In honor of her lifelong commitment to reproductive and social justice advocacy, she was named a Lion of Social Justice '22 by Columbia University.
+Faith is a current Doctor of Public Health (DrPH) student at NYU School of Global Public Health.
+She received her Master of Public Health (MPH) from Columbia University’s Mailman School of Public Health, where she studied population and family health and earned a certificate in health policy analysis and practice.
+In honor of her lifelong commitment to reproductive and social justice advocacy, she was named a Lion of Social Justice’22 by Columbia University.
 Faith is also a graduate of Bryn Mawr College where she earned her BA in Anthropology and graduated with Magna Cum Laude.
 She double minored in Health Studies and Gender & Sexuality Studies.
+Faith was the Operations and Administrative Manager at Abortion Coalition for Telemedicine (ACT), a nationwide advocacy group working to proactively make telemedicine abortion care accessible in all 50 states.

-Currently, Faith is the Operations and Administrative Manager at Abortion Coalition for Telemedicine (ACT), a nationwide advocacy group working to proactively advance telemedicine abortion in all 50 states.
 Prior to ACT, Faith worked as a manager in SBH Health System’s marketing and communications department for 4 years.
 She was awarded an LGBTQIA+ advocacy and leadership award from SBH Health System in 2022 for her work with the Diversity, Equity, and Inclusion committee.
 A Bronx native and daughter of immigrants from Nevis, Faith is a fierce advocate for reproductive and social justice, LGBTQIA+ rights, and health equity.
-She does consulting work with health advocacy organizations and serves as a NY leader with the National Latina Institute for Reproductive Justice.